isomerpages/moe-necrg/_resources-for-t-and-l/Land Transport Authority/'Let's Share Our Paths Safely and Graciously!' Education Toolkit.md

 **Details**

-The Teachers’ Guide provides teachers with instructions to conduct the classroom activities in the Students’ Activity Book The Guide also equips teachers with rationale behind suggested safe riding behaviours.
+The Teachers’ Guide provides teachers with instructions to conduct the classroom activities in the Students’ Activity Book.
+The Guide also equips teachers with rationale behind suggested safe riding behaviours.

 **Learning Objectives**